Using Pre-Defined Queries (or 'corporate reports')

 - NOTE: If you do a search and then search again, remember to click back on the original folder.
 Otherwise you will be performing a ‘search within your search results.’
 You can search by title, keywords, all fields, etc.

-Some formatting and filtering changes can be made while viewing your chosen corporate report in InfoView.
-(See the PDF - How to Take Advantage of InfoView Interactive Report Viewing.)
-However, for other changes to the report, and all changes to the query, you will need to use Webi.
-And, you can only edit queries/reports that are in your own 'My Favorites' folder.
+Some formatting and filtering changes can be made while viewing your chosen corporate report in Reading mode.
+However, for other changes to the report, and all changes to the query, you will need to use Webi in Design mode.
+And, you can only edit and save queries/reports that are in your own 'My Favorites' folder.
 See the PDF - How to Copy a Repository/Corporate Report to your 'My Favorites' folder.